 - Lack of roof maintenance

 A routine inspection can avoid skylight problem.
 This check is one of the best ways to determine the probability of the leakage and the best course of action.

 You must also have ways to control your room humidity levels.
 During the colder months, you might see a rise in the humidity level in the room with the skylight.
 Such might come from the laundry or the bathrooms which can result in condensation around the skylight glass.
 Therefore, to avoid condensation around the frames which may lead to leaks, it is essential to have an appropriate ventilation system.

 During the cold season clean your roof off the snow as fast as possible.
 It should be done quickly but carefully not to damage the roof structure.
-This avoids creation of ice dams that block drainage.
+This avoids the creation of ice dams that block drainage.
 Ice dams can cause the moisture to seep into the skylight or the roof.

-If the frame of an insulated glass allowed some water to pass, repair is imminent.
+If the frame of an insulated glass allowed some water to pass, the roofing repair is imminent.
 In the case where some water enters the window structure, it damages the insulated glass seal.
 Thus a re-seal to prevent water leakage must be done around the insulating glass.
-But some cases, it may be wiser to replace the entire skylight.
-Such an action will do away with the opaque glass and the condensation issue.
+But in some cases, it may be wiser to replace the entire skylight.
+Such action will do away with the opaque glass and the condensation issue.

 Your Next Steps